 The ties between Cambodia and Thailand have been soured since June 2008 amid a border conflict over the land surrounding the 11th century Preah Vihear temple.
 But relations have cooled further since Hun Sen made his initial invitation to Thaksin last month.

-On Thursday, 5th November 2009, Thailand recalled its ambassador to Phnom Penh to protest against the appointment of convicted ex-premier Thaksin Shinawatra as economic adviser to Cambodian Prime Minister Hun Sen and his government.
+On 5th November 2009, Thailand recalled its ambassador to Phnom Penh to protest against the appointment of convicted ex-premier Thaksin Shinawatra as an economic adviser to Cambodian Prime Minister Hun Sen and his government.

 The decision to recall Thai ambassador is the strongest protest in years.
-Thai government has said that all ongoing cooperation between the two nations would be put on hold for the time being.
+The Thai government has said that all ongoing cooperation between the two nations would be put on hold for the time being.
 Thaksin's appointment is viewed as an insult to the Thai justice system.